saanvijaitley/working-and-understanding-VPN/README.md

 ## 6. Disconnect & Compare
 **Disconnected the VPN**
 -Rechecked IP address — it returned to my original ISP location.
 -Browsing speeds were slightly faster after disconnection

+(screenshot 8 - Is when I opened the vpn andin't connected it screenshot 9 - I connected it to netherland screenshot 10 - I disconnected the vpn)

 ## VPN Encryption & Privacy Features
 -Encryption: VPNs use AES-256 or ChaCha20 to secure traffic.
 -rotocols: OpenVPN, WireGuard, IKEv2 — different levels of speed and security.